 Students, after meeting with their advisor and receiving approval of their schedule, may register on-line via the Bengal Web.

 Four year plan of study

-Please click here to see the Four year plan of study
+Please click here to see the Four Year Plan of Study Fall 2017

 Here are the lists of ME Electives for Bachelor of Science in Mechanical Engineering.

 See "Degree Works" through BengalWeb to view a degree audit of your program.

 The Bachelor of Science (B.S.) program in Mechanical Engineering (ME) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Five years after they graduate, our Mechanical Engineering graduates demonstrate:

 - Professional and Social Responsibility - demonstrate professionalism and ownership of their work, and be an active and positive influence in their community.

 - Professional Leadership - balance the relationship between business and engineering and interface with multidisciplinary teams to achieve the combined objective.